UNHCR Cash Assistance for Winter Heating

 3. Tax Identification Numbers (Tax IDs) and/or Passport numbers

-- The hotline team cannot update, or correct information related to household vulnerabilities or reasons for inclusion.
+• The hotline team does not register requests to correct household-related vulnerabilities or reasons for inclusion.